constructpm/pysyncgateway/docs/quickstart.rst

     >>> other_doc.create_update()
     1

-Finally, check with the Admin Client that those two documents are in the Database.
+Finally, check with the admin client that those two documents are in the database.

 .. doctest::